$125 off any CGM Plan. Use code FALL125

 someone with foot pain

-It can result from an injury, an illness, or even prolonged exposure to cold temperatures.
+It can result from an injury, an illness, or prolonged exposure to cold temperatures.
 When your nerves are damaged, they can no longer send signals correctly to your brain, leading to a loss of sensation in the affected area.
 In some cases, the numbness may only be temporary.
 But if the damage is severe, it can lead to permanent numbness.

 3) Tingling or Prickling